delize/delize.github.io/_drafts/monitoring-zfs-and-docker-with-tig.markdown

 * Storage:
   * NVME: 1x Samsung 970 Pro 1TB, 1x WD SN750 1TB
   * SSD: 2x Intel DC S3510 120 GB
+  * SATA: 6x WD Red 6TB Drives
 * GPU: Nvidia GT 710
 * Motherboard: ASRock X470 Master SLI/AC
+* HBA: LSI 2008 PCI-E Card

 __NAS Guest Specs:__

 * OS: Ubuntu 20.04 LTS
 * Memory: 48 GB
 * Root Drive: 40 GB
+* Passthrough:
+  * HBA: LSI SAS2008 PCI-Express Fusion-MPT SAS-2 Falcon rev. 03 ([Flashed to IT mode](https://forums.serverbuilds.net/t/guide-updating-your-lsi-sas-controller-with-a-uefi-motherboard/131))
   * ZFS Pool: 32 TB (WD RED 6TB Drives - SATA_WDC_WD60EFRX-68L_WD)
   * Cache: 1TB
-* HBA: LSI SAS2008 PCI-Express Fusion-MPT SAS-2 Falcon rev. 03 ([Flashed to IT mode](https://forums.serverbuilds.net/t/guide-updating-your-lsi-sas-controller-with-a-uefi-motherboard/131))

 You might think 48 GB of memory is overkill for a system that mainly deals with storage and a few applications.
 Unfortunately, not at the current moment - but I do agree, it is overkill.
 I also use rclone as an online storage system with Google Drive as a backend.
 Meaning this is my normal: